valkey-io/valkey-rfc/Bloom.md

 ### Memory Management

+On Module Load, the Rust Module overrides the memory allocator that will delegates the allocation and deallocation tasks to the Valkey server using the existing Module APIs: ValkeyModule_Alloc and ValkeyModule_Free.
+This API panics if unable to allocate enough memory.

 The bloom data type also supports memory management related callbacks:

 * free: Frees the bloom filter object when it is deleted, expired or evicted.